 Social Media Pages

-When personal branding the most important thing is getting as much exposure as possible.
-That’s why social media pages hold great weight in your brand profile.
+For personal branding, along with allowing your personality to shine through, the most important thing is getting as much exposure as possible.
+That’s why social media pages hold great weight in your personal brand profile.
 There are essential social media channels that you must be present and active on.

 LinkedIn is the perfect place to start creating professional connections.
 It greatly increases your employment prospects as well as networking with the right people.